Skip to contents

 SuggestedFilename = field_chr("Suggest a filename in the format \"ReleaseYear_Author_etal_ShortTitle.pdf\".
 Use the publication year if available; otherwise, use XXXX."),

-Type = field_fct("Is the document a Policy Report or a Research Paper based on it’s style, structure, and purpose?",.levels =c("Policy", "Research")),
+Type = field_fct("Is the document a Policy Report or a Research Paper based on its style, structure, and purpose?",

 Empirics = field_chr("A 100 word description of empirical methods used, including data collection, statistical techniques, or analysis methods mentioned."),

-Theory = field_chr("A 100 word outline the primary theoretical framework or models discussed if any."),
+Theory = field_chr("A 100 word outline of the primary theoretical framework or models discussed, if any."),

-MainPoint = field_chr("A one sentence summary ot the main point raised"),
+MainPoint = field_chr("A one-sentence summary of the main point raised"),

 Contribution = field_chr("A short explanation of the main contributions claimed in the document"),